ibm-cloud-docs/cloud-object-storage/iam/overview.md

 IAM Access Control enables the assignment of policies per service or service instance to allow levels of access for managing resources and users within the assigned context.
 A policy grants a user a role or roles to a set of resources by using a combination of attributes to define the applicable set of resources.
 When you assign a policy to a user, you first specify the service then a role or roles to assign.
 Additional configuration options might be available depending on the service you select.

 While roles are a collection of actions, the actions that are mapped to these roles are service specific.
-Each [service determines this role to action mapping](/docs/services/cloud-object-storage/iam/buckets.html) during the onboarding process and this mapping is applicable to all users of the service.
-Roles and Access Policies are configured through the Policy Administration Point (PAP) and enforced through the Policy Enforcement Point (PEP) and Policy Decision Point (PDP).
+Each service determines this role to action mapping during the onboarding process and this mapping is applicable to all users of the service.
+Roles and Access Policies are configured through the Policy Administration Point (PAP) and enforced through the Policy Enforcement Point (PEP) and Policy Decision Point (PDP.

+See [Best practices for organizing users, teams, applications](https://console.bluemix.net/docs/tutorials/users-teams-applications.html#best-practices-for-organizing-users-teams-applications) to learn more.